dotlang/language/README.md

 - You cannot start name of a local variable inside method with underscore.
 If they start with underscore, they will be static method-local variables.
 - Method argument names cannot start with underscore.
 Because doing so will confuse things with static method-local variables.
 - You can call a method with arg names: `myClass.myMember(x: 10, y: 12);`
+- Methods can assign values to their inputs, but it won't affect passed data.

 ###Composing classes